One-Shot Adaptation of GAN in Just One CLIP: Related Work

 \section{Related Work}

-\subsubsection{Generative Adversarial Networks.}
+\subsection{Generative Adversarial Networks}

 Recent advances in generative adversarial networks (GAN) has shown impressive performance in generating realistic images.
-Starting from the seminal work of GAN \cite{gan}, Progressive GAN \cite{progan} and BigGAN \cite{biggan} models showed high generation performance for human face dataset and natural images.
-StyleGAN \cite{stylegan} showed generation quality that is almost indistinguishable from the real data.
+Starting from the seminal work of GAN \cite{gan}, Progressive GAN \cite{progan} and BigGAN \cite{biggan} models showed significantly improved generation performance for human face dataset and natural images.
+Furthermore, StyleGAN \cite{stylegan} showed generation quality that is almost indistinguishable from the real data.

-One of the great advantages of StyleGAN results from the model flexibility, which has inspired numerous subsequent models through modifications of StyleGAN.
-For example, StyleGAN with a modified structure for light weight model~\cite{mobilestylegan}, a disentangled model with additional latent space by modifying the architecture of StyleGAN~\cite{sni,diagonal}, a model with additional encoder network~\cite{stylemap,alae}, etc. Recently proposed StyleGAN2 \cite{stylegan2} showed further improved generation performance through more efficient model structure and training strategies.
+One of the great advantages of StyleGAN is the model flexibility, which has inspired numerous subsequent models through modifications of StyleGAN, such as StyleGAN with a modified structure for light weight model~\cite{mobilestylegan}, a disentangled model with additional latent space by modifying the architecture of StyleGAN~\cite{sni,diagonal}, a model with additional encoder network~\cite{stylemap,alae}, etc. Recently proposed StyleGAN2 \cite{stylegan2} showed further improved generation performance through more efficient model structure and training strategies.
 StyleGAN-ADA \cite{ADA}, also another version of StyleGAN2, showed better generational performance through a novel training strategy using adaptive augmentation in discriminator training.
 Besides, various methods have been proposed to perform diverse tasks by leveraging the characteristics of StyleGAN, such as semantic segmentation \cite{datasetgan,labels4free} for dataset generation, 3D image rendering \cite{stylerig,3dgen}, inverse problems \cite{pulse,ganprior}, etc.

-\subsubsection{Image manipulation.}
+\subsection{Image manipulation}

 Manipulating specific attribute or domain of a given image is an important topics in computer vision.
 CycleGAN \cite{cycleGAN} successfully converted the image to other domains with novel cycle consistency, which was followed by several improved image translation methods \cite{gcgan,distanceGAN}.
 The recent contrastive unpaired translation model (CUT) \cite{cut} approach achieved state-of-the-art performance by preserving the spatial attributes between the input and the generated output by applying contrastive learning to the patchwise feature embedding space.